 1. Impact on participants

-Based on feedback
+Based

-to raising awareness about the problems in the Israeli-Palestinian conflict.
+reference to raising awareness about the problems in the Israeli-Palestinian conflict.

 For many, the conference